-Best “Napoleon” Cake Ever!
+Best Napoleon Cake Ever!

-I think the secret to delicious and moist Napoleon is mainly letting it sit in the fridge or at room temperature until the cake layers have absorbed enough of the frosting to make them soft and moist.
+The secret to delicious and moist Napoleon is mainly letting it sit in the fridge or at room temperature until the cake layers have absorbed enough of the frosting to make them soft and moist.
 Having very thin cake layers helps the cake get there faster.

 This time around I let it sit covered, at room temperature for 18 hours and then another 9 hours in the fridge before I let the knife touch it (if you do decide to keep it at room temperature, do it at own risk, as the frosting has eggs in it and can spoil if your room is too hot).
 I think allowing it to sit for 48 hours might’ve been even better.